-Readers will learn how to add SSH keys to UniFi devices through the UniFi Network Controller.
+Readers will learn how to add SSH keys to UniFi devices through the UniFi Network application.

-- Applicable to the latest UniFi Controller versions.
+- Applicable to the latest UniFi Network versions.

 - See the How to Establish a Connection Using SSH article for more information on how to access UniFi devices using SSH.

 - Generating an SSH Key on Windows using PuTTYgen

 - Generating an SSH Key on macOS/Linux using ssh-keygen

 - Adding the SSH Key to the UniFi Network Application

 Generating an SSH Key on Windows using PuTTYgen

 1. Download and install the full PuTTY installer package or the standalone PuTTYgen binary.

 2. Open Putty Key Generator (PuTTYgen) to generate a new SSH key.